ClementNerma/Injector/README.md

 You can also press `Ctrl-Q` to save and quit, without reloading the page.

-## Scripts prelude
+## The prelude

-Before each domain's script, a _prelude_ script is inserted.
+Before each domain's script, the _prelude_ script is inserted.
 It contains nothing by default but can be changed through the `<prelude>` option in the popup's dropdown.

+It can access all items declared in the library, which is a file run in the background that declares a set of useful tools to deal with the most common tasks such as injecting a custom stylesheet in the page, hiding an element, etc.

 Also, all scripts (including the prelude) have access to the `__tab` object, which contains informations on the active tab.
 It's a [`chrome.tabs.Tab`](https://developer.chrome.com/extensions/tabs#type-Tab).

 ## The generic

-A _generic_ script is executed on every domain.
+The _generic_ script is executed on every domain.
 It can be accessed through the `<generic>` option in the popup's dropdown.

 Note that the prelude is inserted before the generic as well.